rishibanota/rishibanota/README.md

 ## ❤️ Support My Work

-If you find this project useful, consider supporting its development.
+If you find my projects useful, consider supporting its development.

 ### Crypto Donations